dotnet/runtime/src/clr/Documentation/design-docs/first-class-structs.md

 - Struct size
 - Number and type of fields, especially if there are GC references

-It has been proposed by @mikedn in
+With the changes from @mikedn in
-[#21705 Pull struct type info out of GenTreeObj](https://github.com/dotnet/coreclr/pull/21705) that this kind of information could be kept in a `ClassLayout` cache, reducing the size impact on the `GenTree` nodes, as well as the number of JIT/EE interface queries.
-Reducing the impact on the size of the nodes would make it less costly to retain this information even on rvalues, thus enabling some optimization scenarios that are currently disabled for struct types.
+[#21705 Pull struct type info out of GenTreeObj](https://github.com/dotnet/coreclr/pull/21705) this information is captured in a `ClassLayout` object.
+This will make it possible to retain this shape information on all struct-typed nodes, without impacting node size.

 Current Representation of Struct Values
 ---------------------------------------